Phyya/Usmarts/README.md

 User Profile: Players can view their score histories and other achievements if there are any.

+Chat Bot: We built the chat bot using Appy pie.com.

 link to TRD: https://app.gitbook.com/o/4e0GoXxUuM7rFc3S0Cg3/s/RllrlLnzU614MB5jRvFq/~/changes/4/app-features-and-requirements

 ## CONTRIBUTION GUIDE